hg08/hb_ihb/README.md

 ```

 ## Installation
-The codes are tested on Ubuntu and macOS.
+The codes are tested on Ubuntu.
 Install the following prerequisites:
 ```bash
 sudo apt install gfortran gnuplot jq
 ```